sunilgupta01/learning-cloud-k8s/commands/docker.md

 *	**build -t _imagename_ .**
 		creates an image with name imagename using docker file in the current folder
 		Note: only the folders required for image should be present in the folder
-		, where the dockerfile is present.
+		, where Dockerfile is present.
 Otherwise, build tries to compress complete parent folder.
 *	**build -t _pvtdockerrepo:5000_/_imagename:latest_**
 		creates an image with name imagename (and tags it with repo name) using docker file in the current folder
 *	**docker tag _imagename:latest_ _pvtdockerrepo:5000_/_imagename:latest_**